OldManUmby/DND.SRD.Wiki/pages/16.monsters/default.md

 | 18 (+4) | 18 (+4) | 18 (+4) | 17 (+3) | 20 (+5) | 20 (+5) |

 **Saving Throws** Wis +9, Cha +9
 **Skills** Insight +9, Perception +9

-**Damage Resistances** radiant; bludgeoning, piercing, and slashing from nonmagical attacks

-**Condition Immunities** charmed, exhaustion, frightened

-**Senses** darkvision 120 ft., passive Perception 19

-**Languages** all, telepathy 120 ft.
+**Damage Resistances** radiant; bludgeoning, piercing, and slashing from nonmagical attacks **Condition Immunities** charmed, exhaustion, frightened **Senses** darkvision 120 ft., passive Perception 19 **Languages** all, telepathy 120 ft.
 **Challenge** 10 (5,900 XP)

 ***Angelic Weapons***.
 The deva's weapon attacks are magical.
 When the deva hits with any weapon, the weapon deals an extra 4d8 radiant damage (included in the attack).

 ***Innate Spellcasting***.
 The deva's spellcasting ability is Charisma (spell save DC 17).
-The deva can innately cast the following spells, requiring only verbal **Components:**
+The deva can innately cast the following spells, requiring only verbal Components

-At will: detect evil and good
+At will: *detect evil and good*

-1/day each: commune, raise dead
+1/day each: *commune*, *raise dead*

 ***Magic Resistance***.
 The deva has advantage on saving throws against spells and other magical effects.